thisisdhaas/sampleclean/amt_server/README.md

  The direct response for this request is a simple JSON dictionary :

-		  +{"status":"ok"}
+  + {"status":"ok"}

 	     means the format is correct;

-		  +{"status":"wrong"}
+  + {"status":"wrong"}

 	     means the format is incorrect, may be attributed to wrong format of the content field or miss of other importan fields.

 * Send the results to the callback URL: